achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_CreateGrid.png](Images/QGIS_CreateGrid.png)

 Because it is trendy, you can choose as grid type `Hexagon (polygon)`.
-To define the area that should be gridded, you can `Select canvas extent` by clicking on the `...` button.
+To define the area that should be gridded, you can `Select canvas extent` by clicking on the icon with the cursor and the map right to the 'Grid extent' field (newer QGIS versions).
 Choose an appropriate grid size, e.g. 250 m and click `Run`.
 A new grid layer will be generated.

 ![Images/QGIS_HexagonGrid.png](Images/QGIS_HexagonGrid.png)